OpenEnergyDashboard/DesignDocs/unitVaryTime/conversionsVaryTime.md

 group by hourly_readings.duration -- unique per reading, need more with meters
 ```

-The basic idea to apply the time varying conversion in a similar way that readings area averaged by determining the overlap in time and properly applying.
+The basic idea to apply the time varying conversion in a similar way that readings are averaged by determining the overlap in time and properly applying.
 Note that an actual solution would do a slope (rate above) and an intercept (not above).
+The above has a key for the conversion in the hourly_readings table but OED does not do this.
+The conversion is found from the passed meter and graphic unit.
+This and other items will mean the actual OED SQL will differ from what is above.

 Note OED has an hourly and daily table so both will need changes.
 If these work then the raw/meter readings also need to be incorporated into the system.
 See src/server/sql/reading/create_reading_views.sql for the DB functions.
 It may be valuable to see the description in the devDocs for [resource generalization](../archive/resourceGeneralization/resourceGeneralization.md) that describes how the older functions worked (see [section other-database-considerations](https://github.com/OpenEnergyDashboard/DesignDocs/blob/main/archive/resourceGeneralization/resourceGeneralization.md#other-database-considerations).

 The design of the new conversion storage in the DB needs to be worked out.
 It may be the case that there will be a new conversion table that holds the conversions by time with a foreign key into the modified current table that holds the rest of the information on the conversion that does not vary with time.
 If the conversion does not vary then there would only be one entry in the new table for that conversion.
 If it varies then there would be one entry per range (see below).
+At the current time this is not being done.
+The hope is all conversions will vary with time and (-infinity, infinity) will be used for ones that effectively don't.

 How efficient this will be, esp. when the conversion varies with time, needs to be tested.
 If necessary, limitations on the variation can be imposed and OED could retain the current non-varying conversion system.

+## Further DB reading data changes

+## UI for time-varying conversions

 ## Conversion ideas